-Foundations of Restaurant Management provides students with a foundation to understand basic culinary skills along with current food service-restaurant industry topics and standards.
+Foundations of Restaurant Management provides students with a foundation to understand basic culinary skills and food service-restaurant management, along with current food servicerestaurant industry topics and standards.
 Building on prior instruction, this course provides introductory insight into critical thinking, financial analysis, industry technology, social media, customer awareness and leadership in the food service-restaurant industry.
-Students will gain an understanding of food service-restaurant operations and the importance of communicating effectively with diverse audiences.
-Students will learn how the front of the house and the back of the house operate and collaborate.
-Students may earn value-added industry certifications to help launch then into food service-restaurant careers.
+Students will gain an understanding of food service-restaurant operations and the importance of communicating effectively to diverse audiences, purposes and situations in food service-restaurant operations and management.
+Students will learn how the front of the house and the back of the house of management operate and collaborate and obtain value-added certifications in the industry to help launch themselves into restaurant/foodservice careers.